We explore what anxiety is, how it relates to visible difference and disfigurement and how to manage the way it may be making you feel.

 Fact or opinion?
 Recognising that thoughts are not facts can be helpful to manage anxiety.
 Try taking a step back and consider if your thoughts are assumptions about what might happen rather than fact.
 Checking in with yourself about these thoughts may help you to recognise if your fears are well founded or not.

 Take it in stages.
 If you’re anxious, start small.
 Go for a small walk to a familiar local café or park.
-Make some time to spend outside with a loved one, while observing current Government guidance about going out and social distancing.
+Make some time to spend outside with a loved one.
 Try out going to a quieter public place at first – and take someone you trust with you for support.

 “Mix and match”.
 Just because you’re allowed to socialise face-to-face again doesn’t mean you have to abandon other ways of connecting.
 There’s no reason you can’t continue to connect with loved ones online or over the phone.
 If you have a weekly videocall that you’ve come to cherish, there’s no need to give it up just because lockdown has ended or COVID-19 restrictions have eased.